-Our scenario includes an Active Directory server, a file server running Microsoft Windows 2008 R2 with the file server role enabled, and a client machine on the "remote office" side of the WAN.
+Our scenario includes an Active Directory server, a mail server running Microsoft Windows Server 2008 with Microsoft Exchange 2007, as well as a client machine on the "remote office" side of the WAN to run the LoadGen simulation.
 We set our WAN emulator to use a T3 bandwidth with 15ms latency.
 We installed a Dell PowerVault DL2100 powered by Symantec Backup Exec 2010 on the "central office" side of the WAN.
-We performed a full backup of the 50GB dataset initially, and then ran our custom workload.
-Our workload changed 3 percent of Microsoft PowerPoint[®], Excel[®], and Word[®] files, deleted 1 percent of all files, moved 2 percent of all files, and added between 160 and 200 files per iteration.
+We performed a full backup of the Exchange data initially, and then ran LoadGen to simulate mail data change.
 We then repeated the backup and workload operations, using full backups each time.
-For more information on the custom workload we used, see the Test methodology section.
+For more information on how we setup LoadGen, see the Test methodology section.